tenstorrent/riescue/README.md

 ## RiescueD - Directed Test Framework
-A powerful framework for writing directed tests in RISC-V assembly and provides library for test generator development, with features like:
+A powerful framework for writing directed tests in RISC-V assembly.
+It provides a library for test generator development, with features such as:
  - OS code simulation
  - Random address generation
  - Memory management